matrix-org/synapse/docs/usage/configuration/config_documentation.md

 This option sets ratelimiting redactions by room admins.
 If this is not explicitly set then it uses the same ratelimiting as per `rc_message`.
 This is useful to allow room admins to deal with abuse quickly.
-Uncomment to explicitly set and change the default.

 Example configuration:
 ```